Notice of Pre-AIA or AIA Status

 (Claim 1, 8, and 15) executing a simulation scenario that includes features of a scene through which a vehicle may travel (Fig. 2A & 4A, [0060]-[0062] “The virtual environment, as referred to herein, may include a computer rendered environment including streets, roads, intersections, overpasses, vehicles, pedestrians, buildings or other structures, traffic lights or signs, or any other object or surface capable of being rendered in a virtual environment, such as a 2D or 3D environment.”, “an example photo-realistic scene 200 of a virtual environment in the direction of travel of an autonomous vehicle within the virtual environment of scene 200”, [0064] “a virtual vehicle (e.g., any of vehicles 401, 451, 700, and/or 760) may be simulated in a virtual environment such that the virtual vehicle travels along a standard route.
 In such embodiments, data outputs of actions taken by the virtual vehicle may be observed and/or recorded as feature data for purposes of training machine learning models as described herein.”; [0073] “photo-realistic scene 400 of a virtual environment in the direction of travel of an autonomous vehicle (e.g., vehicle 401) within the virtual environment, ”; Fig. 9 element 904 ->908), the simulation scenario including one or more actors (Fig. 2A & 4A, [0061]-[0062] “photo-realistic scene 200 includes renderings of objects and surfaces, including vehicles 210, 212, 214 moving within each of the lanes divided lane markings 204 and 206, and also renderings of vehicle 230 moving in an opposite direction that the autonomous vehicle within the virtual environment.”, [0073] “additional surfaces with which virtual vehicle 401 may interact, including, but not limited to, pedestrian 409, vehicles 412 and 414…”; Fig. 9 element 904 ->908: Examiner note – generating a plurality of imaging scenes defining a virtual environment corresponds. to “executing…”);

 identifying an intersection between a first road and a second road in the simulation scenario ([0043] “correspondences between actions (e.g., driving forward in a certain setting) and safety-related outcomes (e.g., avoiding collision) can be expressed as a ground truth and used in generating training dataset(s)… The ground truth data may be used for various types of training.”, [0073] “Photo-realistic scene 400 further includes additional surfaces with which virtual vehicle 401 may interact, …Other objects or surfaces with which virtual vehicle 401 may interact include intersection 407 and pothole 408.”; Fig. 9 element 904 ->908), wherein the intersection is in a planned path of the vehicle ([0073] “Photo-realistic scene 400 further includes surfaces with which virtual vehicle 401 may interact, including, but not limited to, roads 402 and 403, sidewalks 404 and 405 and crosswalk 406.
 Photo-realistic scene 400 further includes additional surfaces with which virtual vehicle 401 may interact, including, but not limited to, pedestrian 409, vehicles 412 and 414, traffic sign 415, traffic light 416, tree 417, and building 418.
 Other objects or surfaces with which virtual vehicle 401 may interact include intersection 407 and pothole 408.”, Fig. 4B [0087]-[0092] “descriptor data (e.g., descriptors 451-482) may be included in training data/datasets to train machine learning models and/or self-driving control architectures for controlling autonomous vehicles ”, “such descriptors include the vehicle 451 itself and other objects and surfaces that vehicle 451 may interact with.
-These include surfaces or objects such as lane markings 452 and 454, center lane marking 456, pothole 458, sidewalk 460, intersection 462,”; Fig. 9 element 904 ->908: Examiner note – defining how objects or surfaces interact with each other in the virtual environment and controlling an autonomous vehicle interacting with other vehicles on other road and intersection within the virtual environment corresponds to “identifying…”);
+These include surfaces or objects such as lane markings 452 and 454, center lane marking 456, pothole 458, sidewalk 460, intersection 462,”; Fig. 9 element 904 ->908: Examiner note – an intersection of the rendered roads is identified as a surface with which the virtual vehicle interacts on its direction of travel and defining how objects or surfaces interact with each other in the virtual environment and controlling an autonomous vehicle interacting with other vehicles on other road and intersection within the virtual environment corresponds to “identifying…”);

 for each simulation scenario, classifying one or more interactions between the vehicle and one or more actors;

-(Claim 1) ranking the unsuccessful simulation scenarios based on the one or more classifications such that a subsequent analysis is more likely to include distinct failure modes.
+ranking the unsuccessful simulation scenarios based on the one or more classifications such that the distinct mode of failure is more prioritized over the redundant modes of failure for analysis; and

-Shen et al. teaches in response to one of the actors occupying a lane of either the first road or the second road, classifying the interaction between the vehicle and the actor into one or more classifications based on the intersection, the path of the vehicle, and the lane occupied by the actor (“four basic right turning condition, the it is classified as the following four situations, vehicle turning together into the same lane and the left side when incorporated into the lane of the vehicle collision (condition a), when the vehicle turns right to be incorporated in a lane crossing the road of pedestrian collision (condition II), crossing the road pedestrian collides to the front when the vehicle turns right (three), right turning lane with the lane the vehicle collision (four) and four kinds of conditions.” on Pg 6);
+Shen et al. teaches in response to one of the actors occupying a lane of either the first road or the second road, classifying the interaction between the vehicle and the actor into one or more classifications based on the intersection, the path of the vehicle, and the lane occupied by the actor (“four basic right turning condition, the it is classified as the following four situations, vehicle turning together into the same lane and the left side when incorporated into the lane of the vehicle collision (condition a), when the vehicle turns right to be incorporated in a lane crossing the road of pedestrian collision (condition II), crossing the road pedestrian collides to the front when the vehicle turns right (three), right turning lane with the lane the vehicle collision (four) and four kinds of conditions.” on Pg 6: each right-turn interaction at the intersection is classified into one of four situations according to the lane occupied by the other vehicle or pedestrian relative to the turning path);

-for each simulation scenario, classifying one or more interactions between the vehicle and one or more actors (“four basic right turning condition, the it is classified as the following four situations, vehicle turning together into the same lane and the left side when incorporated into the lane of the vehicle collision (condition a), when the vehicle turns right to be incorporated in a lane crossing the road of pedestrian collision (condition II), crossing the road pedestrian collides to the front when the vehicle turns right (three), right turning lane with the lane the vehicle collision (four) and four kinds of conditions.” on Pg 6).
+for each simulation scenario, classifying one or more interactions between the vehicle and one or more actors (“four basic right turning condition, the it is classified as the following four situations, vehicle turning together into the same lane and the left side when incorporated into the lane of the vehicle collision (condition a), when the vehicle turns right to be incorporated in a lane crossing the road of pedestrian collision (condition II), crossing the road pedestrian collides to the front when the vehicle turns right (three), right turning lane with the lane the vehicle collision (four) and four kinds of conditions.” on Pg 6: the four-situation classification is applied for each simulated condition over each sampling period).
+In particular, Shen teaches simulating vehicle right-turn conditions at an intersection and classifying, for each simulated condition, the interaction between the turning vehicle and another vehicle or pedestrian into four lane-based situations for collision-probability calculation.

 Englard et al. and Shen et al. are analogous art because they are both related to a vehicle behavior simulation.